digitalocean/navigators-guide/book/04-monitor/ch12-perf-testing.md

     Mem:            992          52          80         506         859         243
     Swap:             0           0           0

-You will notice that in this instance, 'free', 'shared', and buffered/cached memory utilization have increased, leaving the system with only 243MB of RAM available to new threads.
+You will notice that in this instance, 'free', 'shared', and buffered/cached memory utilization has increased, leaving the system with only 243MB of RAM available to new threads.

 Generally, a Linux system will work hard to prevent serious RAM issues caused by Utilization or Saturation, through a mechanism called _swapping_, which will be discussed in the Saturation section below.
 If RAM is under heavy utilization, the system may invoke its Out Of Memory (oom) killer, which will terminate processes such as database or web servers.
 The naive answer to this is to add more RAM and reboot, although determining the cause for elevated utilization is a better long-term approach (for example, there may be application memory leaks that are masked by just adding more RAM and rebooting).